tom-krieger/pxe_install/REFERENCE.md

 #### Parameters

-The following parameters are available in the `pxe_installarent_dirs` defined type:
+The following parameters are available in the `pxe_install::parent_dirs` defined type:

 * [`dir_path`](#dir_path)